AetherPrior/aetherprior.github.io/_pages/about.md

 advisors: true # includes the set of researchers worked with
 ---

+*I'm actively seeking summer internships in the field of Natural Language Processing/Machine Learning*
 I am a Master's student at Carnegie Mellon University majoring in Natural Language Processing.
 I am currently working in Prof. [Maarten Sap](https://maartensap.com/)'s Lab on Harmlessness and Factuality in Language Models.
 I am particularly interested in studying biases and toxicity in Language models and hope to extend it to multiple languages and modalities (**RAI**).